 3 tbsp flour

-Heat coconut oil in a 4-quart pot that will sit inside a slightly larger pot to make a double boiler, see photo.
+Heat oil, over medium heat, in a 4-quart pot that will sit inside a slightly larger pot to make a double boiler; see photo.
 (If you don’t have two large pots, cook the chowder over direct heat; cooking will be faster with this last option, however, the cream soup may separate some.)

 - When a small piece of onion sizzles in oil, add the rest of the onions and sweat, cook until translucent.
 Remove from heat when done.

-- Fill larger pot 2/5’s full of hot tap water and bring to a boil over high heat.
+- Fill larger pot 2/5’s full of hot tap water, cover, and bring to a boil over med/high heat.

 - Spray celery, parsley, and potatoes with a safe, inexpensive, effective produce spray: fill a spray bottle with a mixture of 97% distilled white vinegar and 3% hydrogen peroxide.
 After spraying vegetables, let sit for 3 minutes, rinse really well.